corcoted/quarto-lectures/README.md

 Some potentially useful extensions:

+- [quarto-ext/latex-environments](https://github.com/quarto-ext/latex-environment) helps use LaTeX environments in markdown source files.  (*Installed by default in the current version*)
 - [quarto-ext/shinylive](https://github.com/quarto-ext/shinylive) run python code *in the browser*.
 (NB: broken as of quarto version 1.4.333.
 Check back in the future to see if it is fixed.)
 - [mloubout/critic-markup](https://github.com/mloubout/critic-markup) highlighting shortcuts (intended for tracking changes, but useful in general)
 - [jmbuhr/quarto-qrcode](https://github.com/jmbuhr/quarto-qrcode) generate QR codes directly into the files